dcernst/PinyonsPines/rules.md

 - If you are racing in the solo category, you should carry your own gear, food, water, etc.
 - If you are racing in the duo category, you and your partner may share resources.
 - If you are racing in the duo category, you and your partner should stay together for the duration of the race.
-- You may ride with other people, but drafting is not allowed.
+- You may ride with other people, but drafting is not allowed, unless you are in the duo category and it is your partner.
 - Unplanned support from other racers is allowed.
 - Support crews and pacers are not allowed.
 - Visitation by spectators (friends, family) is okay provided the visit is short and no support is provided.